illinois-data-curation/ryan-ben-vital/README.md

 Available at: [https://data.iowa.gov/Crashes/Vehicle-Crashes-in-Iowa/tw78-ziwj/about_data](https://data.iowa.gov/Crashes/Vehicle-Crashes-in-Iowa/tw78-ziwj/about_data)

 Imported data was limited to 583174 rows (from year 2009 to 2024).
+Columns  `Year`, `Environmental Conditions`, `Surface Conditions`, `Weather Condition`, `Crash Severity`, `Number of Fatalities`, `Number of Injuries`, `Number of Major Injuries`, `Number of Minor Injuries`, `Number of Possible Injuries`, `Number of Unknown Injuries`, and `Amount of Property Damage` are used in the integrated dataset.
+The dataset was refined to the time range of years 2014 to 2024.
 Included below is every dataset column and respective description from the dataset website:

 | Column Name                          | Description                                                                                                                                                            | Data Type           |
 |--------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------|